Austin, Texas: History

 In 1860, 38% of Travis County residents were slaves.
 In 1861, with the outbreak of the American Civil War, voters in Austin and other Central Texas communities voted against secession.
-However, as the war progressed and fears of attack by Union forces increased, Austin contributed hundreds of men to the Confederate forces.
+However, as the war progressed and fears of attack by Union forces increased, Austin contributed hundreds of men to the Confederate forces, albeit often via Confederate conscription laws, not popular with many Texans.
+Some Austinites, like prominent lawyer and businessman, Josiah Fisk, namesake of Fiskville, left Texas when threatened with conscription.
+Some opted trying to avoid conscription by hiding in remote locations such as Hamilton Pool.
+Others mounted armed resistance to the Confederacy.

 The African American population of Austin swelled dramatically after the enforcement of the Emancipation Proclamation in Texas by Union General Gordon Granger at Galveston, in an event commemorated as Juneteenth.
 Black communities such as Wheatville, Pleasant Hill, and Clarksville were established, with Clarksville being the oldest surviving freedomtown ‒ the original post-Civil War settlements founded by former African-American slaves ‒ west of the Mississippi River.
 In 1870, blacks made up 36.5% of Austin's population.